randolf-scholz/autokey_julia_unicode/README.md

 | greek  	| ᵅᵝᵞ 	| ᵦᵧ  	|      	|      	|       	|      	|
 | digits 	| ⁰¹² 	| ₀₁₂ 	| ⓪①②  	| ⅰⅱⅲⅳ 	| ⅠⅡⅢⅣ  	|      	|

-Note: Generally here not all characters are available.
+Note: Generally here not all characters are available:

-- small capital letters is missing `\scX`.
+- Small capital letters is missing `\scX`.
 - Sub- and superscripts is missing quite a few letters, see: https://en.wikipedia.org/wiki/Unicode_subscripts_and_superscripts

 ## About Unicode data